Afakash/Skip-Multiscale-Attention/README.md

 # Skip-Multiscale-Attention
-Skip-Multiscale-Attention for Detection Transformer in Remote Sensing Imagery
+This repository is dedicated to open-sourcing the code from our ‘Skip-Multiscale-Attention for Detection Transformer in Remote Sensing Imagery’ paper.

+The paper is currently under review, and the specific code will be made public upon acceptance.